FacultadDeIngenieria/prog1/presentation/bash-intro/presentation.md

 curl - Downloads files from the internet
 - `curl https://sebiglesias.com.ar/bash-test` # downloads the file `bash-test` from the internet

-grep - Searches for a pattern
-- `ls | grep *.txt` # Searches for any file that ends with .txt

 history - Shows the history of commands